jnozzi/cocoadev.com/markdown/NSLogNotAlwaysUsingDescription.md

-I have implemented description as described under General/DebuggingTechniques, but it seems rather arbitrary wether or not General/NSLog() uses my implementation, or the default General/NSObject implementation which just print "<class: address>".
+I have implemented description as described under DebuggingTechniques, but it seems rather arbitrary wether or not NSLog() uses my implementation, or the default NSObject implementation which just print "<class: address>".

 What could possibly be the reason?
-I have exactly the same General/NSLog() statements switch between the two implementations (so it would seem) in a running application.
+I have exactly the same NSLog() statements switch between the two implementations (so it would seem) in a running application.

-*I seem to have found the problem -- the General/NSLog() displays the wrong description when something is bound to my object, unfortunately I do not know how to solve it.*
+*I seem to have found the problem -- the NSLog() displays the wrong description when something is bound to my object, unfortunately I do not know how to solve it.*

 "When something is bound to my object" - can you elaborate?
-I've never had any problems with General/NSLog picking up my description.
+I've never had any problems with NSLog picking up my description.

 ----

 Try this:

-@interface Foo : General/NSObject
+@interface Foo : NSObject
 {
-   General/NSString* name;
+   NSString* name;
 }
-- (General/NSString*)description;
+- (NSString*)description;
 @end

 @implementation Foo
-- (General/NSString*)description
+- (NSString*)description
 {
    return name ?: @"untitled";
 }